NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 ### Abstract
 Consider the choices of meal preparation, costs of meals and where to shop for groceries.
 With this we have decided to go ahead with developing a Smart Grocery List Generator.
 An app that creates grocery lists based on meal plans and dynamically adjusts based on user preferences and budget constraints.
 Users will be able to search for meals or get recommendations of meals from a database of meals entered by other users.
 This app is perfect for those who need extra help organizing and planning their week ahead.
 ### Goal
 Our team goal is to develop a Smart Grocery List Generator that will help with creating grocery lists based on meal plans.
-Our web based application will generate the list based on the users preferences and budget.
+Our web based application will generate the list based on the user's preferences and chosen meals, as well as allowing them to search for individual products to add.
 ### Current Practice
 Apps and websites that are currently in use primarily calculate the cost to feed certain amounts of people.
 Ours will solve this issue of helping maintain a meal plan based on a budget.
 ### Novelty
 This website will put meal planning and shopping lists all in one.
-The user will be able to pick meals for the week from their favorite meals or from new meals suggested to them.
+The user will be able to pick from available meals or create their own.
 Then the ingredients from the selected meals will be added directly to their shopping list.
 For other groceries, the user will be able to set recurring items so that these necessities never run out.
 Before going shopping, the user will be able to see a price estimate for their shopping list, so they know ahead of time if it is within the budget.
 With this app shopping will be a breeze and no grocery will be forgotten again.
 ### Effect
 Overall the user base is aimed towards consumers of large grocery based companies.
 As well as people who struggle or need a way to help budget their spendings on food while keeping a meal plan.

 ### Use Cases
-User can create a profile and login to save their data (Kylan) (database)
+User can create a profile and login to save their data
 - **Actors**: The user
 - **Triggers**: Clicks “Login / Sign-Up” button
 - **Preconditions**: The user must have a unique email address and username